 Individualized (IND)

-To fulfill the concentration requirement students select six concentration courses.
-Four of those six courses must be taken from within their chosen concentration.
-The remaining two concentration courses may be taken from any of the concentration course lists.
 Special topics courses relevant to the concentration and/or courses that provide regional expertise can be substituted with departmental approval.
-Students are encouraged to check special topics courses each semester and think creatively about the applicability of courses that support learning in their chosen concentration.
-At least two of the six concentration courses must be CONF courses taken in residence.
-CONF 397 Study Abroad Special Topics and courses transferred from another institution do not fulfill this requirement.
-Courses may not double count for the concentration requirement and the skills and practice requirement.
+Students are encouraged to check special topics courses each semester and think creatively about which courses support learning in their chosen concentration.
+Courses may not double count for the concentration requirement, field experience requirement, or the skills and practice requirement.

 Concentration in Building Peace in Divided Societies (BPDS)